Mark Hanson: Bishop of the ELCA

 In 2005, he mourned the death of Pope John Paul II, especially for his contributions to the ecumenical movement.
 Since being elected presiding bishop, he has received several honorary degrees, including Doctor of Humane Letters from Augsburg University, Augustana College (Illinois), Wittenberg University, and Grand View University, Doctor of Humanities from Capital University, Doctor of Divinity from Lenoir-Rhyne College, Wartburg Theological Seminary, Susquehanna University, Wartburg College, and The Academy of Ecumenical Indian Theology and Church Administration.
 Mark Hanson was Presiding Bishop of the ELCA from 2001-2013, when Bishop Elizabeth Eaton was elected as the next Presiding Bishop of the ELCA at the 2013 Churchwide Assembly in Pittsburgh, PA.

 Personal life

 He is married to Ione (Agrimson) Hanson from Hettinger, North Dakota.
 Before the Hansons moved to Chicago, she was director of social work at Minneapolis and St. Paul Children's Hospitals.
-The Hansons are the parents of Aaron, Alyssa, Rachel, Ezra, Isaac and Elizabeth, and grandparents to Naomi, Kingston, Sam, Danielle, and Sophia.
+The Hansons are the parents of six children.